top of page

 Google employs real people to test search engine results to see how the algorithm is performing.
 They judge content based on how well it shows Experience, Expertise, Authoritativeness and Trustworthiness.

 Basically, that means you can’t blag your way to the top of search results.
 Your content should be the result of your own specialist knowledge on the subject, and your site should demonstrate your credentials.
+You also can't just rehash what everyone else is saying.
+Original content from an expert is far more valuable.

 How can I get more help?